Atrial and ventricular enlargement: hypertrophy and dilatation on ECG

 Principles of atrial and ventricular enlargement (hypertrophy and dilatation)

 Cardiac chamber enlargement refers abnormally large atria or abnormally large ventricles.
 These conditions are referred to as atrial enlargement and ventricular enlargement.
-From a hemodynamic standpoint there are two types of enlargement, namely hypertrophy and dilatation.
+From a hemodynamic standpoint, there are two types of enlargement, namely hypertrophy and dilatation.
 Both hypertrophy and enlargement may reduce atrial and ventricular function as well as predispose to significant arrhythmias.
 Typically, atrial enlargement predisposes to atrial fibrillation/flutter and ventricular enlargement predisposes to ventricular tachycardia.
 The ECG is a useful tool for detecting hypertrophy/dilatation but echocardiography and magnetic resonance imaging (cardiac MRI) are superior to the ECG in terms of sensitivity and specificity.
 Nevertheless, to detect hypertrophy/dilatation using the ECG, a wide range of criteria and algorithms have been developed over the years.
-Most of them are easy to use and requires very little calculation.
-Sensitivity and specificity varies markedly, as discussed in detail in the articles on left ventricular enlargement, right ventricular enlargement and atrial enlargement.
+Most of them are easy to use and require very little calculation.
+Sensitivity and specificity vary markedly, as discussed in detail in the articles on left ventricular enlargement, right ventricular enlargement and atrial enlargement.
 Below follows a discussion on the principles and differences of dilatation and hypertrophy, as well as typical ECG changes seen in atrial and ventricular enlargement.

 Dilatation is caused by volume (diastolic) overload